 Nags Head works collaboratively with several state and local agencies as well as its own forces to identify and conduct drainage maintenance activities.

 In-house mapping is used to document areas of maintenance activities throughout the town.
-The maps are broken into three separate sections: north, mid, and south regions.
-The type of work performed is superimposed on the Town's Drainage Infrastructure Map and color coded for reference.
+See the updated map here.
 The general list of maintenance activities consists of the following types of work:

 - Weed eating and opening pipe inlets/outlets to identify and remove any blockages

 - Shoulder mowing of the roadside portion of ditch banks

 - Keeping water courses free from accumulation of debris and vegetation

 - Keeping storm drains and pipes free of silt, sand and debris

 - Jetting out critical storm pipe sections where sediment has accumulated or other obstructions inhibit flow